oslabs-beta/janusQL/README.md

 Currently in Beta.

 # **Installation**
-To get started,
-Download the app from our website, which is available on MacOS, Window, and Linux. (link the website)
+To get started, download the [application](https://www.janusql.com/) from our website, which is available on MacOS, Window, and Linux.

 Now, let's generate some tests!